lgallard/terraform-aws-backup/examples/cost_optimized_backup/README.md

 ## Use Case

 Cost-optimized backup strategies provide:
-- **Archive Tier Storage**: 90% reduction in storage costs for long-term backups
+- **Archive Tier Storage**: Up to 80-90% reduction in storage costs for long-term backups
 - **Tiered Protection**: Different backup frequencies and retention periods based on data criticality
 - **Intelligent Storage Transitions**: Automatic movement to cold and archive storage
 - **Timezone Optimization**: Schedule backups during optimal windows for each region